 Homeless health nurse practitioners

-With a personal experience of homelessness, Pathway Care Navigators befriend, support, challenge and mentor homeless patients in the hospital, helping them navigate the hospital environment, and supporting our homeless health nurse practitioners.
-They will help us follow-up patients post discharge.
-Pathway is setting up a training and development programme for Care Navigators
+With a personal experience of homelessness, Pathway Care Navigators befriend, support, and mentor homeless patients in the hospital, helping them navigate the hospital environment, housing and benefit systems, and accompanying patients to meetings and appointments to provide advocacy and emotional support.

 Needs assessment and start-up support